The Political Fix: Here’s what India’s chaotic attempt to lock down 1.3 billion people looks like

 Lockdown debate

-At the start of the week I looked at whether India had rushed into a lockdown or didn’t have a choice

-because of its limited healthcare system.
+At the start of the week I looked at whether India had rushed into a lockdown or didn’t have a choice because of its limited healthcare system.
 The debate on this is starting to resemble the one around demonetisation.

-At first, that decosopm received mass support, though many complained about how badly it was implemented.
+At first, that move received mass support, though many complained about how badly it was implemented.
 Over time, however, analysts and observers pointed out that the idea was itself flawed and so there was no way it could have been implemented well.

 The failures in planning for and implementing Modi’s 21-day lockdown are already evident, as we approach the seven-day mark.
 But many are now pointing out that even with better planning there was no way for the Indian state to successfully pull this harsh lockdown off without causing mass pain, and that the country should have had a much more nuanced, location-specific set of measures.